-Policy Statement: Many patients seek care very early in pregnancy before an intrauterine pregnancy can be visualized on ultrasound.
-When a patient has a positive pregnancy test and pregnancy of uncertain location, the most common diagnosis is an intrauterine pregnancy, but the possibility of ectopic pregnancy must be considered.
+Policy Statement: Many patients seek care very early in pregnancy before an intrauterine pregnancy can be visualized on ultrasound.(1, 2) When a patient has a positive pregnancy test and pregnancy of uncertain location, the most common diagnosis is an intrauterine pregnancy, but the possibility of ectopic pregnancy must be considered.
 For these patients, abortion care should be offered, and the patient must be followed to ensure that the pregnancy has ended.
 If abortion care is delayed allowing for visualization of pregnancy on ultrasound, the patient must be evaluated by a clinician, ectopic precautions must be given, and a plan for follow-up must be made.

-- Standard 8.1.
-The patient must be evaluated by a clinician to assess for the risk of ectopic pregnancy in pregnancy of uncertain location.(1-3) - Recommendation 8.1.1.
-Evaluation should involve assessment of the history in combination with one or more of the following: physical exam, sonography, serial quantitative hCG, and/or uterine aspiration.(4) - Recommendation 8.1.2.
-Abortion care should be offered even if pregnancy location is uncertain.(5-7) - Standard 8.2.
+The patient must be evaluated by a clinician to assess for the risk of ectopic pregnancy in pregnancy of uncertain location.(3-5)

+Evaluation should involve assessment of the history in combination with one or more of the following: physical exam, sonography, serial quantitative hCG, and/or uterine aspiration.(6)

+Abortion care should be offered even if pregnancy location is uncertain.(7-9)

 Each facility must have a written protocol to evaluate pregnancy of uncertain location.
-All relevant staff at the site must be familiar with the protocol. - Recommendation 8.2.1.
-This protocol may include referrals as appropriate. - Standard 8.3.
+All relevant staff at the site must be familiar with the protocol.

+This protocol may include referrals as appropriate.

 All patients with a pregnancy of uncertain location must be informed of the options for evaluation and management.
-The symptoms and dangers associated with ectopic pregnancy, and a plan for when and how to seek emergency medical attention must be reviewed and documented. - Recommendation 8.3.1.
-Each facility should have a patient education handout describing ectopic warning signs and the medical record should reflect that the patient has received this handout. - Standard 8.4.
+The symptoms and dangers associated with ectopic pregnancy, and a plan for when and how to seek emergency medical attention must be reviewed and documented.

+Each facility should have a patient education handout describing ectopic warning signs and the medical record should reflect that the patient has received this handout.

 When a medication or aspiration abortion is initiated for a patient with a pregnancy of uncertain location, resolution of the pregnancy must be verified and documented.
-This may be demonstrated by either the examination of aspirated tissue or by following serial hCG levels according to evidence-based regimens.
+This may be demonstrated by either the examination of aspirated tissue or by following serial serum beta-hCG levels according to evidence-based regimens.

-- Standard 8.5.
+Where it is not possible to follow serial serum beta-hCG levels, urine pregnancy testing may be used.(10)

 When an intrauterine pregnancy cannot be definitively seen on ultrasound, a clinician must review the patient's history, ultrasound images, and signs and symptoms of ectopic pregnancy.
-A clinician must discuss the risks and warning factors for ectopic pregnancy with the patient. - Option 8.5.0.1. hCG levels may be used to determine whether a patient is at elevated risk of ectopic pregnancy and needs immediate evaluation if abortion care is deferred. - Standard 8.6.
-Patient follow-up must continue until one of the following: - (1) the diagnosis of ectopic pregnancy has been excluded; - (2) clinical resolution of a pregnancy of uncertain location has been ensured; or - (3) transfer of care to an appropriate provider has been made and documented. - Standard 8.7.
+A clinician must discuss the risks and warning factors for ectopic pregnancy with the patient.

+Serum beta-hCG levels may be used to determine whether a patient is at elevated risk of ectopic pregnancy and needs immediate evaluation if abortion care is deferred.

+Patient follow-up must continue until one of the following:

+- 1. the diagnosis of ectopic pregnancy has been excluded; - 2. clinical resolution of a pregnancy of uncertain location has been ensured; or - 3. transfer of care to an appropriate provider has been made and documented.

 Patients experiencing symptoms suspicious for ectopic pregnancy must be evaluated emergently.

-Discussion: A combination of clinical assessment, pelvic ultrasound, serum quantitative hCG, and/or examination of uterine aspirate is often needed to distinguish between an intrauterine and an ectopic pregnancy.(1) Although a gestational sac can usually be seen four to five weeks from LMP on transvaginal ultrasound, it may be confused with a pseudo-sac associated with an ectopic pregnancy.(8, 9) Although visualization of a yolk sac or embryo is needed to definitely confirm an intrauterine pregnancy on ultrasound,(10) the lack of visualization of these structures should not delay abortion care.

-Although it is an important cause of pregnancy-related morbidity and mortality, ectopic implantation has been reported to occur in less than 1% of pregnancies in patients presenting for induced abortion.(5, 11)

-Following aspiration abortion, if sufficient products of conception (POC) are not identified, one option for additional evaluation is the use of quantitative hCG testing.
-A baseline hCG can be obtained and a second hCG can be done in 24-48 hours.
-If there is a decrease of 50% or more, no further ectopic follow-up is necessary.(12-14) Otherwise, further evaluation should be initiated including consideration of ectopic pregnancy.

-Similarly, following medication abortion, hCG can be used to rule out ectopic pregnancy while simultaneously evaluating success of the medication abortion.(15, 16)

-For more information and protocols for management of pregnancy of uncertain location, please visit NAF's members-only website at https://members.prochoice.org and access the resources section of online learning.

-Treatment of pregnancy of uncertain location is not the same as "no-test" abortion.
+Discussion: Treatment of pregnancy of uncertain location is not the same as "no-test" abortion.
 Pregnancy of uncertain location describes a situation in which an ultrasound is performed, and an intrauterine pregnancy is not visualized.
-"No-test abortion" describes a situation in which a patient has a certain or estimated last menstrual period, is otherwise eligible for abortion care, and ultrasound is not used prior to abortion.(17,18) In either situation, management with abortion and appropriate follow-up leads to more rapid identification of an ectopic pregnancy than if treatment is delayed.
+"No-test abortion" describes a situation in which a patient has a certain or estimated last menstrual period, is otherwise eligible for abortion care, and ultrasound is not used prior to abortion.(11, 12)